moritzshore/rswap/README.md

 ```
 This returns both a dataframe of all the parameters, as well as a path to where the saved tables are located (I am working on getting a "list of dataframes" to work in R, instead of just writing tables #TODO!)

-You can modify the dataframe how you wish, with whatever tools you would like, however rswap does have a simple dedicated function to do this for you.
+You can modify the dataframe how you wish, with whatever tools you would like, however `rswap` does have a simple dedicated function to do this for you.
 ```
 parameters <- change_swap_par(param = parsed$parameters, name = "COFRED", value = 0.55)
 ```
 This function takes in the dataframe parsed by the previous function, and returns that same dataframe with the modified parameter.

-If you would like to run swap with the modified parameter set, you first would write the new SWAP main file:
+If you would like to run SWAP with the modified parameter set, you first would write the new SWAP main file:
 ```
 write_swap_file(parameters = parameters, table_path = parsed$table_path, outpath = paste0(project_path, "/modified.swp"))
 ```
 And to run this modified SWAP main file, you would of course use `run_swap()` with the corresponding `project_path` and `swap_file` parameters.

 ## Miscellaneous functions